Last updated on March 29, 2025

 Some commanders catch your attention because they’re super powerful or potentially because they utilize a strategy that you’re a big fan of.
 However, sometimes a commander comes along that stands out just because you love the artwork.
 That was the case with me and Rin and Seri, Inseparable, a card so cute I just knew I had to make a deck around it.

-As a big fan of both cats and dogs, Rin and Seri was the perfect choice for a themed deck as opposed to one that was strictly about gameplay.
+As a big fan of both cats and dogs, Rin and Seri was the perfect choice for a themed deck as opposed to one that is strictly about gameplay.
 I admit that this deck leans a little heavy on cats, but mostly because there really aren’t as many great dog cards in Magic.

 The Deck